Who we are

 James is passionate about driving whole of government approaches to regional issues and ensuring the people of regional NSW have the appropriate support, services, and infrastructure to live a great quality of life.

-Chris leads more than 300 staff based across regional NSW.
+Jonathan leads more than 300 staff based across regional NSW.
 His teams are the eyes and ears on the ground and at the centre of government for regional development, program design and infrastructure delivery.
 The teams provide multi-agency coordination, program, and grant funding, community planning, diversification and coordination and emergency recovery.

 Regional Development and Programs plays a crucial leadership and community facing role to support improved outcomes in economic development and community wellbeing for regional NSW.